timmyhadwen/ESP32_LED_STRIP/README.md

 # ESP32 Addressable LED Strip Library

+## Why another fork?
+This version is compatable with idf v3.3.1

 ## Description
 This library can be used to drive addressable LED strips from the ESP32 using the RMT peripheral.
 This allows the RMT peripheral to handle all of the transmission while the processor is free to support other tasks.